moceansms/PHP-lib/README.md

-PHP sample code for integration with MoceanSMS gateway.
+PHP sample code for integration with MoceanSMS API Server.

 With MoceanSMS REST API you can send and receive SMS message, query account balance and pricing info.

-Read more over at <a href="https://dev.moceansms.com/restapi">dev.moceansms.com/restapi</a>
+Read more over at dev.moceansms.com/restapi

 Examples
 --------------